Siege of Sarajevo: Early fighting for control of the city

 In the months leading up to the war, JNA forces in the region began to mobilize in the hills surrounding Sarajevo.
 Artillery, together with other ordnance and equipment that would prove key in the coming siege of the city, was deployed at this time.
-In April 1992, the Bosnian government under President Alija Izetbegović demanded that the Yugoslav government remove these forces.
+In April 1992, the Bosnian government under Izetbegović demanded that the Yugoslav government remove these forces.
 Slobodan Milošević, the president of Serbia, agreed only to withdraw individuals who originated from outside Bosnia's borders, an insignificant number.
-JNA soldiers who were ethnic Serbs from Bosnia were transferred to the VRS under the command of General Ratko Mladić, with the VRS having rescinded its allegiance to Bosnia a few days after Bosnia seceded from Yugoslavia.
+JNA soldiers who were ethnic Serbs from Bosnia were transferred to the Army of Republika Srpska (VRS) under the command of General Ratko Mladić, with the VRS having rescinded its allegiance to Bosnia a few days after Bosnia seceded from Yugoslavia.

+On 5 April 1992, a unit of the Yugoslav Peoples Army (JNA) seized the airport of Sarajevo.
+It was under the direct control of Belgrade.

 In May 1992, units of the JNA stationed in Sarajevo found themselves repeatedly under attack.
 On 2 May, Bosniak forces consisting of the Green Berets and the Patriotic League, opened fire on a column of eight JNA MEDEVAC vehicles in Vojvode Stepe street.
 This attack caused the JNA to retreat to Serb-held positions in Lukavica district.

 On 2 May 1992, Bosnian Serb forces established a total blockade of the city.
 They blocked the major access roads, cutting supplies of food and medicine, and also cut off the city's utilities (e.g., water, electricity and heating).
 Although they possessed superior weaponry, they were greatly outnumbered by ARBiH soldiers who were defending the city.
 After numerous JNA armored columns failed to take the city, the Serbs began to concentrate their efforts on weakening it by using continual bombardment from at least 200 reinforced positions and bunkers in the surrounding hills.